-Using Had Lek, through-ticket minibuses run all the way from your resort on Koh Chang to Sihanoukville and Phnom Penh at a cost of around 900bt including the ferry ticket, with resort collection from 06.30 to 07.50 for the 08.30 Centerpoint ferry.
-There is a change of vehicle at the border to a big bus or minibus depending on numbers, departure 14.00, which will take you through to Sihanoukville or Phnom Penh.
-Don’t be surprised if all passengers first go to the nearest town, Koh Kong and then are filtered into separate vehicles according to their final destinations.
-This has also been known to happen an hour down the road at the main T-junction/crossroads in Cambodia, where the road branches either to Sihanoukville or to Phnom Penh.
+Once in Cambodia, don’t be surprised if all passengers first go to the nearest town, Koh Kong and then are filtered into separate vehicles according to their final destinations.
+This may also happen an hour down the road at the main T-junction/crossroads in Cambodia, where the road branches either to Sihanoukville or to Phnom Penh.

-If coming from Koh Chang, you need to leave the island as early as possible, 07.30 ferry at the latest, to make the second connection of the day to Phnom Penh or Sihanoukville.
-Bus times from the Koh Kong Bus station are at 07.45 (Phnom Penh) and 08.15 (Sihanoukville) or 12.00, 12.30 (Phnom Penh) and 12.45 (Sihanoukville), prices in the $10-$12 range.
-All timings are subject to change.
+If coming from Koh Chang, you need to leave the island as early as possible to make the connections in Cambodia.
+That border bus leaves around 14.00, whilst relevant bus times from Koh Kong Bus station are 12.00, 12.30 (Phnom Penh) and 12.45 (Sihanoukville), prices in the $10-$12 range.

-If coming from Trat, an early start should see you safely on the lunchtime buses, though guesthouses there do sell the same through tickets as Koh Chang agencies.
+An early start should see you safely on the lunchtime buses if you are coming from Trat.
+Incidentally, Trat guesthouses do sell the same through tickets as Koh Chang agencies.

-Koh Kong is not such a bad town to stay for a night, with plenty of guesthouses, run by knowledgeable expats, who are very useful for proper Cambodia tips.
-It is also has a vibrant little scene for trial bikes into the Cardamon Mountains.
+Koh Kong is not such a bad town to stay for a night, with plenty of guesthouses, run by knowledgeable expats, happy to hand on proper Cambodia tips.
+It is also has a vibrant trial bikes scene into the Cardamon Mountains.

-Songthaews go from the Trat Bus Station to the ferries at Ao Thammachat and Centrepoint for 60bt per person, leaving when full or you pay more to go immediately.
+Songthaews go from the Trat Bus Station to the ferries at Ao Thammachat and Centrepoint for 60bt per person.
+They leave when full or you pay more to go immediately.

-The through ticket from Sihanoukville and Phnom Penh to Koh Chang costs $25 to $28 including the ferry ticket, arriving at the border around 13.00 to 14.00.
-You change to a minibus for the Thailand leg, but this does not leave until all other transport has arrived at the border too, especially that Phnom Penh connection, so expect long hot delays.
+The through ticket from Sihanoukville and Phnom Penh to Koh Chang costs $25 to $28 including the ferry ticket.
+It arrives at the border around 13.00 to 14.00.
+You change to a minibus for the Thailand leg.
+This does not leave until all other transport has arrived at the border too, especially that Phnom Penh connection.
+Expect long hot delays.

-Once it does leave, the minibus drives straight to the pier at Centrepoint, via a ticket agency in Laem Ngop.
-This offers you transfer direct to your resort on the island for a further 100bt, a little more expensive that the share taxis on the other side, but regardless of whether you take this, all passengers are then driven to the boat.
+Once it does leave, the minibus drives straight to the pier at Centrepoint, via a tourist agency in Laem Ngop.
+The agency offers you the ferry ticket at cost price, alonsgside transfer direct to your resort on the island.
+Their price for the transfer is a little more expensive than the share taxis on the other side.
+Regardless of whether you take their offer or not, all passengers are still then driven to the boat.

-The last boat across to Koh Chang leaves at 19.30 and most likely, this will be the one you’re using.
-It’s a long day.
+The last boat across to Koh Chang leaves at 19.30.
+Most likely, this will be the one you’re using – it’s a long, hard day’s travel.

 Visa at Had Lek (Cham Yeam) Border

-The departure windows at which you stamp out of Thailand are on the left hand side and with this done, there is then just a short walk through no-mans land to the Cambodian side, their visa window being the furthest one along.
+You stamp out of Thailand at the departure windows on the left hand side.
+It’s then just a short walk through no-mans land to the Cambodian side.
+Their visa window is the furthest one along in the buildings up the little slope on the left.
 You get the visa here and then go back a window to be stamped in.

 Visas at Had Lek are 1,600bt to 1,700bt.
-Dollars are, in theory, not accepted but if you do offer the $35 (the correct dollar price), after some horsetrading and payment or non payment of an additional 200bt to 300bt, the visa will ultimately be issued at the $35 price.
+Dollars are, in theory, not accepted.
+If you do offer the $35 (the correct dollar price), you may get lucky and they issue the visa.
+Rest assured, it will involve endless horsetrading and payment or non payment of an additional 200bt to 300bt.
 There is a 100bt charge for a photo if you do not have one.
 E-visas, the simplest choice, are now accepted for entry and exit – see below.

 Koh Chang to and from Siem Reap via Aranya Prathet (Poipet) Border – Cambodia Travel